Spid3rrr/M33T---Discord-Bot-/README.md

  Commands :
  !help : Displays tips as to how to use the bot.

  !begin : Start your meeting.

  !done : End your meeting.

+ !queue : Shows who's in queue to talk.